Malwine/persisch/README.md

-# Flashcards
+# Persisch

-This is the repository for my bachelor thesis.
-I am building a vocabulary learning app with [preact-cli](https://github.com/developit/preact-cli).
+"Persisch" is a vocabulary learning app built with [preact-cli](https://github.com/developit/preact-cli).

-The app is deployed at [glitch](https://flashcards-pwa.glitch.me/).

 ## How to get started
 Requirements: [node](https://nodejs.org/en/) must be installed.